mahboijoe2/Project_Iliad/README.md

 # Titanfist, T.I.T.A.N, and O.D.Y.S.S.E.U.S.

-Titanfist ist the beginning of a whole new generation of CyberSecurity Tools.
+Titanfist is the beginning of a whole new generation of CyberSecurity Tools.
 These will replace the industry-leading variations of tools that exist.
 These tools will go on a Operating System called T.I.T.A.N, a universally accessible operating that can be used on any platform.
-The general idea of this operating system is keep it universal.
-This operating system will be universal, although we are accepting help, do note that this project will begin being open-source, and down-the-line be forked into something proprietary.
+The general idea of this operating system is keeping it universal.
+This operating system will be universal, although we are accepting help, do note that this project will begin being open-source.

 Just as clarficiation: